laurencw348/applewebsite/documents/design-journey.md

 2. Does the user belong to your audience of the site?
 (Yes / No)
 > If “No”, what’s your strategy of associating the user test results to your audience’s needs and wants?
 How can your re-design choices based on the user tests make a better fit for the audience?

-Yes, because the user is an individual who will be visiting Itha
+Yes, because the user is an individual who will be visiting Ithaca

 ### User 1 (Milestone 3)